acend/cilium-basics-training/content/en/docs/09/_index.md

 ## Task {{% param sectionnumber %}}.1: Create a second Kubernetes Cluster

-In order to create a Cluster Mesh we need a second Kubernetes Cluster.
-For the Cluster Mesh to work, the PodCIDR ranges in all clusters and all nodes must be non-conflicting and unique IP addresses.
-The Nodes in all clusters must have IP connectivity between each other and the network between the clusters must allow the inter-cluster communication.
+To create a Cluster Mesh, we need a second Kubernetes Cluster.
+For the Cluster Mesh to work, the PodCIDR ranges in all clusters and nodes must be non-conflicting and have unique IP addresses.
+The Nodes in all clusters must have IP connectivity between each other and the network between the clusters must allow inter-cluster communication.

 {{% alert title="Note" color="primary" %}}
 The exact ports are documented in the [Firewall Rules](https://docs.cilium.io/en/v1.11/operations/system_requirements/#firewall-requirements) section.